Working as an English Teacher in Taiwan

 Probably the single most helpful website for living and working in Taiwan is www.tealit.com.
 It has everything from job listings to apartments to personal ads.

-www.hess.com.tw is the homepage of what is considered the McDonald's of English cram schools.
+www.hess.com.tw is the homepage of what is considered an English cram school.
 It has multiple schools throughout Taiwan, and is always looking

 for teachers.
 As with most Taiwan teaching jobs, they require a B.A. or an associate degree with a TESL license.